Unschooling: As if homeschooling wasn’t whacky enough

 Welcome to Homeschool Narnia

 Because, oh, boy!
-When I went through the wardrobe and discovered Homeschool Narnia, the world looked so much different.
-The Land of Freedom.
+When I went through the wardrobe and discovered Homeschool Narnia, the world looked so much different—the Land of Freedom.
 Our family’s background is very diverse, and it doesn’t really make sense that we decided to unschool, but the fact is that we knew from the very beginning that — for us — it is all about The Good Life.
 We cannot wait until tomorrow.
-We are not living for next year, or “another time, maybe.”
-We know that time is now.
-We are excited, ignited, living, present, full of love and enthusiasm, and that is what it is all about for us.
+We are not living for next year or “another time, maybe.”
+We know that the time is now.
+We are excited, ignited, living, present, and full of love and enthusiasm; that is what it is all about for us.
 And in reality, for everyone.

-Deschooling adults is a significant issue, maybe the most prominent issue: the three youngest children have never been in school.
+Deschooling adults is a significant, perhaps the most prominent issue: the three youngest children have never been in school.
 We tried with Storm for a short period, but it never made sense.
 However, we adults have had to uninstall schooling from our brains somehow.
 We thought that one should learn to read, quick time!
-We felt it was essential to practice the time table.
+We felt it was essential to practice the timetable.
 We were scared to fuck up.
 Scared of being judged.
 Afraid of being monitored and for the need to document.

 But it didn’t last.
 For a while, it felt like we had fallen into a trap and just had to do some school hullabaloo.
-Well, to make a really long and tortuous story short, we basically found out that the detours we were taking on our way into a tribe style family, only made our lives worse.
-In every way.
-So, we looked at each other in the eyes, took deep breaths, and began to laugh.
+Well, to make a really long and tortuous story short, we basically found out that the detours we were taking on our way into a tribe-style family only made our lives worse in every way.
+So, we looked each other in the eyes, took deep breaths, and began to laugh.

 Children’s inherent desire for learning

 We, of course, trust in our children’s intrinsic desire to learn.
 Their first state is that of curiosity, fascination, and enthusiasm, and of course, we adults don’t have a fucking clue about what they could need in thirty years from now.
-In the end, we are not interested in that; they will work that out for themselves.
+Ultimately, we are not interested in that; they will work it out themselves.
 They will teach themselves what they need to know if they don’t already know it.
-We decided we should not have spent hours each day working on something that we had no interest in, for something that didn’t ignite our passion, something that didn’t keep us engaged or something we were not attracted to.
+We decided we should not have spent hours each day working on something that we had no interest in, for something that didn’t ignite our passion, didn’t keep us engaged, or was not attracted to.
 Why in the world would we waste precious time on that?
 It made no sense.

 The children were excited.
 It no longer involved the sporadic school morning, which harassed and pressured them.
 That’s precisely why they couldn’t get enough, and neither could I.

-It was not because our lives changed so much: I mean, all that school hullabaloo wasn’t something that we had previously done systematically or with any exact enthusiasm.
-But in any case, our lives became so much more fun in such a short space of time.
+It was not because our lives changed so much: I mean, all that school hullabaloo wasn’t something we had previously done systematically or with any enthusiasm.
+But in any case, our lives became so much more fun in such a short time.
 There became more space for everything, everything essential and everything necessary.
-We suddenly had more flexibility in everyday life, we became immersed in the most fun things, and we started to fool around.
+We suddenly had more flexibility in everyday life, became immersed in the most fun things, and started to fool around.
 A lot!

 One thing or another.
-I will not list them here, that would be stupid.
-When children become free from school bells, structures and expectations — the idea that everyone should learn the same thing at the same time — and instead get space to make their own decisions, follow their own passions, create their own meaningfulness, then they learn everything possible.
+I will not list them here; that would be stupid.
+When children become free from school bells, structures, and expectations — the idea that everyone should learn the same thing at the same time — and instead get space to make their own decisions, follow their own passions, and create their own meaningfulness, then they learn everything possible.